 - Peripheral blood smear: A procedure in which a sample of blood is viewed under a microscope to count different circulating blood cells (red blood cells, white blood cells, platelets, etc.) and see whether the cells look normal.

-- Biopsy: The removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
+- Skin biopsy: The removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
 The doctor may remove a growth from the skin, which will be examined by a pathologist.
 More than one skin biopsy may be needed to diagnose mycosis fungoides.

 - Immunophenotyping: A process used to identify cells, based on the types of antigens or markers on the surface of the cell.
 This process may include special staining of the blood cells.
 It is used to diagnose specific types of leukemia and lymphoma by comparing the cancer cells to normal cells of the immune system.